Traadh/cloudflareun/README.md

 # CloudflareUn

-Pharo library to unwrap Cloudflare.
+Help Pharo pass through to Cloudflare guarded website.

 ### Responsibilities
 I gather the magic keys required to enter a Cloudflare guarded site.
 Give me a url door to knock on, and I'll return a factory for generating ZnClients configured with the magic keys.